objectscript/Polymetric-Dashboard/docs/InstallUsingKit.md

 # Quick Start Guide
-Quickly install the System Monitor Dashboard using this kit.
+Quickly install the Polymetric Dashboard using this kit.

 **Table Of Contents**
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->